DoIT-Artificial-Intelligence/AI-Governance-Cards/AI-Powered-Coding-Assistants.md

 ## 8.0 Analogy for Understanding

 Using an AI coding assistant is like using an advanced cruise control system.
 While the system can handle the monotony of the highway (boilerplate code), the driver (the developer) must keep their hands on the wheel and eyes on the road.
+Their goal is twofold: Arrive at the right destination, and so while keeping everyone else on the road safe from harm.

 If the system suggests a dangerous lane change (a security vulnerability) or ignores a Private Property sign (copyright infringement), the driver is the one legally and practically responsible for the outcome.
+To avoid this, they must follow the right signs (transparent documentation), use only necessary roads (data minimization), and prioritize passenger safety (human-centered design) over their speed of arrival.

 ​The State of Maryland applies this same lens to coding assistants.
 We pledge to always use AI in service to State residents, employees, and organizations.
 That involves using AI like coding assistants to deliver state services more effectively.
 Keeping Maryland’s civil servants in the driver’s seat empowers the State to innovate responsibly.

-**​Additional Support:** For additional support, explore Maryland’s AI resources and tools at the state’s official​ [​AI portal](https://ai.maryland.gov/).
+**​Additional Support:** For additional support, explore Maryland’s AI resources and tools at the state’s official​ [​AI website](https://ai.maryland.gov/).